Electoral Registration Officer / Returning Officer - Privacy Notice

 This privacy notice explains how the Electoral Registration Officer / Returning Officer for Powys County Council collects and uses personal information about you to deliver services efficiently and effectively.

-We use this information to enable us to carry out specific functions for which we are responsible and to provide you with a statutory service, as set out in the Representation of the People Act 1983, Electoral Administration Act 2013, Senedd and Elections (Wales) Act 2020 and associated regulations.
+We use this information to enable us to carry out specific functions for which we are responsible and to provide you with a statutory service.
+These are set out in the Representation of the People Act 1983, Electoral Administration Act 2013, Senedd and Elections (Wales) Act 2020 and associated regulations.

-The Electoral Registration Officer / Returning Officer is the Data Controller and is registered with the information Commissioner's Office under registration reference Z858653X.
+The Electoral Registration Officer / Returning Officer is the Data Controller and is registered with the information Commissioner's Office.
+Registration reference Z858653X.
 The Data Controller: Dr Caroline Turner, Powys County Council, Llandrindod Wells, Powys LD1 5LG.

 What information is recorded?

 We keep records about potential and actual electors, details about those that request an election, candidates and their agents, details of those that have subscribed nomination forms, staff employed at an election.
 These may be written down (manual records), or kept on a computer (electronic records).